MarwaTawfikBadawy/MarwaTawfikBadawy/README.md

 ### 🎓 **Background**
 I hold a **PhD in Applied Sciences** with a specialization in **biotechnology** and **bioinformatics**.
 From the American University in Cairo (AUC) **Fall 2024**

-Feel free to explore my repositories for insights into my work or connect with me for collaboration opportunities!
+Feel free to explore my repositories or connect with me for collaboration opportunities!